 “Political Defamation and Democracy,” New York Law Journal, July 20, 2016

-“Jewish Claims Conference’s Duty to Victim of Nazis,” New York Law Journal, March 8, 2016 (co-author)
+“Jewish Claims Conference’s Duty to Victims of Nazis,” New York Law Journal, March 8, 2016 (co-author)

 The Second Greatest American (Author House, 2017)